cwinters8/Portfolio/README.md

 Sixth project in the [Team Treehouse](http://referrals.trhou.se/clarkwinters) Full Stack JavaScript Techdegree.

+## Technologies Used
+Express
+Pug
+Node.js
+JavaScript
+HTML
+CSS

 ## Future Improvements
 - Remove stack trace from 404 error page
 - Remove example-html
 - Maybe a lot of design changes

+## Credits
+The majority of the HTML and CSS were provided by [Team Treehouse](http://referrals.trhou.se/clarkwinters).